Climate and Average Weather Year Round in La Paz Bolivia

 To characterize how pleasant the weather is in La Paz throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit La Paz for general outdoor tourist activities are from late April to late May and from mid August to late November, with a peak score in the first week of November.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit La Paz for general outdoor tourist activities are from late April to late May and from late August to early December, with a peak score in the first week of November.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F.

 Beach/Pool Score in La Paz